UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-01-19-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the second week of the winter semester!
 Labs are about to start in a week or two and I hope everyone is still on top of the lecture schedule.
-Today I brought a volunteering opportunity so check it out if you are interested!
+Today I brought a volunteering opportunity, so check it out if you are interested!
 <br/>

 ### Highlights: